amperature/gdg/design.md

 end
 ```

-All that was left is to put getSpeed() into addGravity() and I was able to make the pieces move down by themselves!

 Additionally, if you hit down while playing, you can make the piece go faster.
-This was just an effort of putting in a fixed value for addGravity, in case 30.
+This is achieved by putting in a fixed value for addGravity, in case 30.

 ## Randomizer
-Setting up a randomizer is one thing I wish I put more time into because the one that's currently in Brookline is a little harsh.
-This is because in modern Tetris games, the randomizer isn't actually random, it's randomized in clusters of 7, which makes the game a lot more predictable and easier.
-Simon Laroche made a [very good article that goes into more depth on the history of randomizers](https://simon.lc/the-history-of-tetris-randomizers), which I tried to implement into my game, but had some trouble with.
-This is why I ended up resorting to using a truly random randomizer, where it's fair game as to what piece you'll get.
+In modern Tetris games, the randomizer isn't actually random, it's randomized in clusters of 7, which makes the game a lot more predictable and easier.
+Simon Laroche made a [very good article that goes into more depth on the history of randomizers](https://simon.lc/the-history-of-tetris-randomizers).
+Due to time constraints though, I ended up using a truly random randomizer, where it's fair game as to what piece you'll get.

 Setting this up was simple; I made a randomizer function that creates a bag and then fully randomizes whatever comes next using math.random.